mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 ```
 Julia
-cd("dicepath") # dicepath is a placeholder for the string describing your the file path of the downloaded `dice-2010` folder from Step 1.
+cd(<dice-directory-path>) # <dice-directory-path> is a placeholder for the string describing your the file path of the downloaded `dice-2010` folder from Step 1.
 ```

 Next, run the main fund file `dice2010.jl`.
 This file defines a new [module](https://docs.julialang.org/en/v1/manual/modules/index.html) called `Dice2010`, which exports the function `construct_dice`, a function that returns a version of dice allowing for user specification of parameters.
 Note that in order to allow access to the module, we must call `using .Dice2010`, where `.Dice2010` is a shortcut for `Main.Dice2010`, since the `Dice2010` module is nested inside the `Main` module.
 After creating the model `m`, simply run the model using the `run` function.